 AAA Scholarship Foundation (AAA) is a 501 (c)(3) nonprofit organization and state approved Scholarship Tuition Organization (STO) that exclusively serves eligible low-income children through the Arizona Tax Credit Scholarship Program which allows any company that pays Arizona corporate income tax to redirect up to 100 percent of its tax liability to AAA in order to fund K-12 education scholarships for eligible, low-income children.
 It costs you NO extra dollars – the legislature has made it possible for your company to earmark up to 100 percent of its state corporate income tax liability to fund low-income student scholarships or designate the redirection specifically for scholarships for displaced (foster care) and disabled students.

 The process to enroll is very simple.
 Once you have determined an amount, contact the AAA team.
 As by law, we must submit the application to the AZ DOR on your behalf.
 We will need your company’s name, EIN #, amount you wish to donate and contact information.
 We will send you a copy of the one-page application to approve before we submit to the AZ DOR asking for approval for the credit.
 You may apply more than once for credits during the year for a maximum of 100 percent of your net state corporate income tax.
 If the program cap has not been met, the AZ DOR will approve the request within 20 days.
 It’s important to remember that the approval process does not oblige you to remit the funds to AAA.
-It is merely a way for the DOR to ensure that the annual maximum ($74.4 million for 2017) in tax credits is not over-subscribed.
+It is merely a way for the DOR to ensure that the annual maximum (approx. $158.5 million for 2023) in tax credits is not over-subscribed.

 Once the AZ DOR approves your request, we will send you a copy of the approval letter, a payment reminder and remittance instructions.
 You can remit that amount directly to AAA via check, wire or ACH.
 Payments must be made within 20 days of your DOR approval.